jrospina/crime-bart/_posts/2022-05-07-crime-inside-stations.md

 comments: crime, bart, bart police
 ---

-First we looked at BART Police Reports which report on crimes that happen inside BART facilities including trains and stations.
+We looked at BART Police Reports which report on crimes that happen inside BART facilities such as trains and stations.
 We manually extracted the data from [PDFs](https://www.bart.gov/sites/default/files/docs/02-2022%20Monthly%20Chief%27s%20Report%20CRB%2003162022.pdf) as it's not available in other formats.

-The graph below shows the number of Violent Crime reports per county.
-Aggravated assults and robbery are the most common forms of crime.
+The graphs below shows the number of Violent Crime reports by crime per county per year.
+Aggravated assults and robbery are the most common forms of crime when looking at the whole system.

+### Observations

 <!-- ![BartReports](../BartReports.png) -->